Mariam05/JumpIn/README.md

 * UML
 * Sequence Diagram

-### Description of Current Version:
+### Description of Current Version & Changes from Previous Version:
+Milestone 4 now lets the player save/load their progress in the game.
+The user can also build their own level and choose between default levels to play.
+Sequence diagram and UML and all other contents of this UML were updated.

 An MVC model is implemented with the game GUI, controller, and model to allow the game to be playable using the mouse.
 In addition, JUnit tests were added for the model logic testing if the expected results are achieved.
 The documentation for this version includes the sequence diagrams, an updated UML, CRC cards, design decisions, team member roles and responsibilities, a user manual, and the road map ahead.

 Milestone 2 consists of reimplemented model with new classes such as Fox, rabbit, Piece, Mushroom, Command, CommandWord, Parser to enable more encapsulation and decoupling in the model.
 JUnit tests were added and reimplementation of the game using MVC design pattern.
 A sequence diagram was created for milestone 1.
 The feedback from milestone 1 was implemented and the changes can be found on branch Milestone1V.

-### Changes from Previous Version:
-Milestone 3 has new classes Node and Solver to implement the hint button functionality.
-Method to validate Fox and Rabbit moves were moved to their respective classes.
-JUnit tests were added and fixed to test new and altered classes.
-Additional buttons and their functionalities were implemented (undo, redo, reset, hint).

 ### User Manual:
 The main class for this version of the project is called Main.java in the JumpIn package.
 The game is played using the mouse by pressing the animal to be moved first then pressing on the desired location for the animal to be placed.

+####Game Rules
 The following are the list of menu options you can use: _quit help hint reset undo redo_\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_quit_ will end the game.\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_hint_ will highlight the piece to move and the location to move it to in order to do in order to solve the puzzle.\